You think about it when you buy things, and when you go to work.

 Every once in a while though, we get inspired.
 We read something or have a conversation or simply find time in our schedule.
 We get all fired up to get our finances in order: to save more, get rid of debt, or start investing.

 It’s crucial that we use this moment to really make some big changes in our finances.
 Who knows when the time or inspiration will return.
-We need to strike when the iron is hot.
+To use an old blacksmithing term, we need to strike when the iron is hot.

 In the past, it was easy for this flash moment to come, us make some changes and then move on to the next thing, with those changes not having any lasting impact on our success with money.